blainesea/cs332-532/HW02/HW2_README.md

 I used ChatGPT to help explain the functions in this readme file because I began working on this last week and forgot some of what I did :)
     I copied snippets of my code and asked ChatGPT to explain it to me.
 I then put its explanation into my own words.

+I used one of my Makefiles from Dr. Unan's CS330 class last semester as a template for the one in this assignment.